Learn more about registration for the 2017 Boston Marathon

 |How do I register through the Athletes with Disabilities program?|

-Registration for Athletes with Disabilities will open on Monday, October 6th, and will occur using the same “rolling admissions” schedule.
+Registration for Athletes with Disabilities will open on Monday, October 3, at 10:00 a.m.
+ET, and will occur using the same “rolling admissions” schedule.
 You can look up qualifying requirements and further information at the AWD page by clicking the button below:

 To learn more about qualify standards, click the button below:

 Please note: Your qualifying standard corresponds with the age you will be on 2017 Boston Marathon race day.
 For example, if you ran your qualifying time in October 2015 at age 49, but you will be 50 on April 17, 2017, you must meet the requirement for runners ages 50-54.